YannCebron/m68kplugin/plugin-resources/docs/directives/opt.md

 #### o

 Enable all optimizations (`o1` to `o12`), or disable all optimizations.
 The default is that all are disabled in Devpac-compatibility mode and enabled otherwise.
-When running in native vasm mode this option will also enable `PC` -relative (`opt a`) and the following safe vasm-specific optimizations (see below): `og`, `of`.
+When running in native vasm mode, this option will also enable `PC` -relative (`opt a`) and the following safe vasm-specific optimizations (see below): `og`, `of`.

 #### o1